plymer/react-map-gl-test/README.md

     - [ ] Add progressive / regressive features that only load animation frames when animating, otherwise, only load single layers of the data and keep it up to date
   - [ ] Synchronize the timesteps available in the satellite layers so that GOES-East/West are not showing different times
 - Radar
-  - [ ] Add Radar from GeoMet
+  - [x] Add Radar from GeoMet
+  - [ ] Map data bins from 6 to 10 minutes
     - GeoMet data is in 6-minute bins, which will require us to normalize the data across the 10-minute bins that are used for
 - Lightning
+  - [x] Create Lightning Layer
+  - [ ] Create hook for lightning fetch
   - [ ] Add CLDN data from DMS
     - In current WxMap implementation, DMS is queried and all lightning data is being handled by the **client**
     - I am proposing and _strongly_ recommending that we move this DMS query/data formatting logic to the server